Skip to main content

 TIP

-All the available command line options are listed in CEEMS Tool CLI docs.
+All available command-line options are listed in the CEEMS Tool CLI documentation.

 Prometheus Recording Rules

-Imagine a situation where a set of nodes in a cluster exposes the power usage with IPMI DCMI and another set of nodes in the same cluster exposes power usage with Redfish.
-In this case we need to write different queries depending on the target node in the Grafana dashboard which can quickly become complicated and prohibitive.
-By using recording-rules we can create new "dervied" metrics with same labels for all sets of nodes by taking into account differences in their hardware while writing the rules.
+Imagine a situation where a set of nodes in a cluster exposes power usage with IPMI DCMI and another set of nodes in the same cluster exposes power usage with Redfish.
+In this case, we need to write different queries depending on the target node in the Grafana dashboard, which can quickly become complicated and prohibitive.
+By using recording rules, we can create new "derived" metrics with the same labels for all sets of nodes by taking into account differences in their hardware while writing the rules.

-Recording rules also helps to speed up the queries.
+Recording rules also help to speed up queries.
 For instance, in a typical case of estimating power usage of a compute unit, we need to use multiple time series to get the power usage of a given compute unit.
-Making such requests involving multiple time series with long durations can slow down Prometheus response time.
-By using recording rules, there will be only one time series for each metric and hence, fetching them would be much faster.
+Making such requests involving multiple time series with long durations can slow down the Prometheus response time.
+By using recording rules, there will be only one time series for each metric, and hence, fetching them would be much faster.

 ceems_tool tsdb create-recording-rules --url=http://localhost:9090 --country-code=FR